Discover folk - the CRM for people-powered businesses

 Price and plans

-Zoho's free plan is limited to three users suitable for small businesses.
+Zoho's free plan is limited to three users, insufficient for teams of 20-50 people.
 After that, an annual subscription plan is as follows.

 Conclusion

-Choosing the best CRM for your midsize company is a critical decision that can significantly impact your business growth and efficiency.
+Choosing the best CRM for your team of 20-50 people is a critical decision that can significantly impact your business growth and efficiency.
 Each CRM platform—folk, HubSpot, Pipedrive, Capsule CRM, and Zoho—offers unique features, pricing models, and strengths that cater to different business needs.
-While folk stands out for its contact enrichment and LinkedIn integration, HubSpot excels in comprehensive marketing and sales tools.
-Pipedrive is ideal for sales pipeline management, Capsule CRM offers a user-friendly interface with essential integrations, and Zoho provides extensive customization and multi-channel communication.
+However, folk CRM stands out as the clear winner for teams of 20-50 people, offering the perfect balance of powerful features, ease of use, and scalability without the complexity and high costs of enterprise solutions like HubSpot or the limitations of basic platforms like Capsule CRM.